-- Passionate about wildlife and work well with a variety of people;
+- Passionate about wildlife

 - There are no vaccinations required at this project but we recommend you to be vaccinated against DTP, hepatitis A and Rabiës.
 We also recommend you take a malaria medication course (for additional vaccines and/or information we advise you to visit your local clinic).